checkmarx-ts/sast-to-ast-export/README.md

 ## Similarity Calculator

-The exporter relies on a Windows binary for similarity calculation.
+The exporter relies on a binary for similarity calculation.
 This is internally built by Checkmarx and provided in the `external` folder for inclusion with the build.

 ## Contributing